xregistry/spec/core/spec.md

         "readonly": BOOLEAN, ?          # Client writable?
 Default: false "clientrequired": BOOLEAN, ?    # Default: false
         "serverrequired": BOOLEAN, ?    # Default: false
-        "default": VALUE, ?             # Attribute's default value
+        "default": VALUE, ?             # Attribute's default value, scalars

-        "item": {                       # If "type" above is map,array,object
+        "attributes": { ... }, ?        # If "type" above is object
-          "attributes": { ... } ?       # If "type" above is object
+        "item": {                       # If "type" above is map,array
-          "type": "TYPE", ?             # If "type" above is map or array "item": { ... } ?             # If this item "type" is map or array } ?
+          "type": "TYPE", ?             # map value type, or array type "attributes": { ... }, ?      # If this item "type" is object
+          "item": { ... } ?             # If this item "type" is map,array
+        } ?

-        "ifvalue": {                    # If "type" is scalar "VALUE": {                    # Possible attribute value
+        "ifvalues": {                   # If "type" is scalar "VALUE": {                    # Possible attribute value
             "siblingattributes": { ... } # See "attributes" above
           } *